falsandtru/pjax-api/README.md

 ![CI](https://github.com/falsandtru/pjax-api/workflows/CI/badge.svg)

-The advanced PJAX for web services.
+The advanced PJAX superior to SPA.

+The pjax-api can implement SPA on Pjax less expensive than SPA frameworks.
-The pjax-api provides almost complete original web experience.
+And provides almost complete original web experience.
 Most SPA frameworks and pjax libraries lack many essential functions to keep the original web experience such as follows.

 - **Browser history fix (Fix for browsers)**